BellaSilva-CCT/Project_Skills/README.md

 # Project_Skills

-Organised markdown template created to make project information easy to complete and maintain.
+Organised markdown document model created to make project information easy to complete and maintain.

 - For those who wants find a dataset to build a project: [Open datasets](https://data.gov.ie/dataset/)